Skip to Content

 Ovulation occurs when your ovaries release eggs.
 This happens after the most dominant follicles in your ovaries burst open and bleed.

 This bleeding may come out as spotting two weeks into your menstrual cycle and may easily be confused as period.
-Other signs of ovulation are
+Ovulation spotting is usually very light and lasts 1–2 days, not like a full period.

 • Heightened libido for sexual intercourse